la2050/challenge/_2021/connect/climate-resolve.md

   campaign can truly make a difference in how Los Angeles views transportation.
   We will leverage our strong working relationship with Metro to obtain and examine ridership trends over the grant period.
-Approximately how many people will be directly impacted by this proposal?: '20000' Approximately how many people will be indirectly impacted by this proposal?: '4000000' Please describe the broader impact of your proposal.: > The One Day campaign has the potential to change the narrative around cars in Los Angeles - especially the hundreds of thousands of single-occupant vehicles crowding the freeways every day.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '20000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '4000000' Describe how Los Angeles County will be different if your work is successful.: > The One Day campaign has the potential to change the narrative around cars in Los Angeles - especially the hundreds of thousands of single-occupant vehicles crowding the freeways every day.
 Climate Resolve believes this effort can